evgfilim1/userbot/README.md

   sticker itself

 ### Shortcuts

+Shortcuts work only when sent by the user who runs userbot.

 - `yt:<id>` — Sends a YouTube video with the specified ID
 - `@<id>` — Mentions a user with the specified ID